kerrycobb/recipes/hummus.md

 1. Add chickpeas, baking soda, salt, and bay leaf to instant pot and cook under high pressure for 55 minutes with a 15 minute natural release.
 2. In food processor add lemon juice and peeled garlic cloves.
 Don't crush garlic cloves too much when getting skins off.
 You want most of the damage to the garlic to be happening in contact with the lemon juice to reduce the harshness of the garlic.
 3. Add chickpeas and blend until smooth, adding cooking water as necessary to loosen the mixture to a desired consistency.
-4. Blend in tahini paste and add salt to taste along with optional cumin.
+4. Add and blend in tahini paste.
+5. Add more salt if desired along with optional cumin and blend in.

 ## Sources